What Is an iButton Device?

-- A host system: this can be a PC, a laptop, a handheld computer, or an embedded system.
+- A host system, which can be a PC, a laptop, a handheld computer, or an embedded system.

-- A reader/writer device to get information into and out of the button.
-This can be the Blue Dot mentioned above, a pen-style probe, or a handheld device.
+- A reader/writer device to get information into and out of the iButton device.
+This can be the aforementioned Blue Dot receptor mentioned, a pen-style probe, or a handheld device.

-- A layer of software to interface iButton devices to computers and produce the desired information in the desired format.
-Several software development kits (SDKs) are downloadable from this site at no charge.
-For a list of SDKs and links to download, see this page.
+- A layer of software to interface the iButton devices to computers and produce the desired information in the desired format.
+Several software development kits (SDKs) are downloadable from the Maxim site at no charge.
 We also offer 1-Wire Drivers for Microsoft platforms, along with the OneWireViewer, a demo application that can read/write/exercise any iButton device.

 How Much Does It Cost to Build a Simple iButton Application?

-- iButton devices cost between $2 to $95 in quantities of one; larger quantities are discounted.
+- iButton devices cost under $50 (US$) on average, plus your programming time.
+These devices cost between $2 to $95 in quantities of one, while larger quantities are discounted.

-- The Blue Dot receptor and 1-Wire Adapter, which together make a simple reader/writer device, cost between $38 and $43.
+- The Blue Dot receptor and 1-Wire adapter, which together make a simple reader/writer device, are priced competitively.